movetokube/postgres-operator/README.md

 * `POSTGRES_CLOUD_PROVIDER` set to `Azure`
 * `POSTGRES_DEFAULT_DATABASE` set to your default database, i.e. `postgres`

+### GCP

+In order for this operator to work correctly with GCP, you need to set `POSTGRES_CLOUD_PROVIDER` to `GCP`

+To have operator work with GCP properly you have to:
+* use postgresql connection in secret
+* manually create a Master role e.g. "devops-operators"
+* use such role in database CR e.g. spec.masterRole: devops-operator

+DropRole method will check for db owner and will skip master role dropping

 ## Installation

 This operator requires a Kubernetes Secret to be created in the same namespace as operator itself.